matrix-org/matrix-spec-proposals/proposals/3782-matrix-publickey-login-spec.md

   User: "<public key or address as localpart>",
  }
 ```

-This mapping should allow immediate access to all existing Matrix features.

 Note that using the public key / address as the user identifier has a potential security issue ---
 account hijacking.